wulms/bidsconvertr/docs/_sources/md_files/usage_notes_user_settings.md.txt

 ## Is your DICOM data structured as ‘session/subject’ or ‘subject/session’.

-The tool extracts extracts the subject- and session-ID’s based on this order.
-The terminal shows the folders.
+Based on this selection, the tool extracts the subject- and session-ID’s.
+The folders are displayed on the console.

-Please note: Any subject- or session-ID’s are possible!
-Also without “sub-” or “ses-”.
+Please note: Any subject- or session-ID is possible!
+Without “sub-” or “ses-” as well.

 | Folder order of your files | Selection       |
 |----------------------------|-----------------|